espressif/esp-mdf/examples/development_kit/light/README.md

 └── sdkconfig.old /* Previously saved parameters of `make menuconfig` */
 ```

- - `light.c` contains the following main application code, which is necessary to implement ESP-MESH.
+ - `light.c` contains the following main application code, which is necessary to implement ESP-WIFI-MESH.
     - Code to initialize Wi-Fi stack
-    - Code to initialize ESP-MESH stack
+    - Code to initialize ESP-WIFI-MESH stack
     - Code to initialize ESP-NOW
     - Code to initialize LED driver
     - Code to configure LAN communication